Investigating Workplace Complaints

 Shivani Sutaria serves as neutral, third-party investigator.
 She investigates complaints of discrimination, harassment, retaliation, accommodation issues, workplace violence, bullying and all types of alleged misconduct.
 Ms. Sutaria draws on her years of employment law experience and expertise to conduct objective, skilled, prompt and comprehensive fact-finding investigations.
 She utilizes proven investigative techniques to obtain the relevant facts, analyze the collected data, conduct credibility analysis, and provide factual findings in a comprehensive report.

 Shivani Sutaria is an active member of the Association of Workplace Investigators (AWI), has completed AWI’s Training Institute for Workplace Investigators and is AWI Certificate Holder.
-She is the Co-Convener of the Silicon Valley Local Circle and was selected as Part-Time Faculty for the AWI Training Institute in New Orleans in May 2020.
+She is the Co-Convener of the Silicon Valley Local Circle and was selected as Part-Time Faculty for the AWI Training Institute in May 2020 and September 2021.

 Read Shivani Sutaria's published article in The Practitioner, the publication for the Solo & Small Firm Section of the California Lawyers Association, titled "The Four “W”s of Workplace Investigations: When, Who, What to Expect and What is Adequate."